e257-fi/tackler-ng/tackler-rs/CRATES.md

 # Tackler-NG: Rusty Services

+[Tackler](https://tackler.e257.fi/) is fast, reliable bookkeeping tool with native GIT SCM support for plain text accounting, written in Rust.

-These are rusty services for [Tackler](https://tackler.e257.fi/).
+These are Rusty Services for [Tackler CLI](https://crates.io/crates/tackler).

-The rusty services are assorted bits and pieces which are needed for rusty Tackler, but won't fit into the domain of plain text accounting.
+The Rusty Services are assorted bits and pieces which are needed for Tackler, but won't fit into the domain of plain text accounting.

 ## Tackler components on Crates.io